Alukobeth/Global-Superstore-Analysis-Project/README.md

 ![](ship.JPG)

-The 3 sub-category average shipping cost in United States are the Copiers $165, Machines $132 and Tables $70.
+The 3 sub-category with the highest average shipping cost in United States are the Copiers $165, Machines $132 and Tables $70.

 ### Nigeria's Profitability